A signed memorandum of

 Kimmo Rauma, Vice President of Danfoss Editron, said of the MOU:

 “Agreeing to this MOU with LAVLE and Ockerman Automation Consulting, two highly experienced and innovative companies, will enhance our marine service offering even further.
 As well as giving us a stronger foothold in the North American market.
-It will allow us to share our electrification knowledge and potentially develop more progressive hybrid and fully-electric propulsion systems for our customers around the world.”
+It will allow us to share our electrification knowledge and potentially develop more progressive hybrid.
+As well as fully-electric propulsion systems for our customers around the world.”